ab-elhaddad/Storefront-Backend/README.md

 # Storefront Backend

-### A Backend system in Typescript built in NodeJS using Express
+### A Backend system for purchase store implemented in Typescript built in NodeJS using Express

 ### Database built in PostgreSQL